feathersjs/feathers/index.md

 ### Hooks

-Another option is the [feathers-hooks](https://github.com/feathersjs/feathers-hooks) plugin which allows you to add asynchronous hooks before or after a service method call.
+Another option is the [feathers-hooks](https://github.com/feathersjs/feathers-hooks) plugin which allows us to add asynchronous hooks before or after a service method call.
 Hooks work similar to Express middleware.
 The following example adds a hook that converts our Todo data and makes sure that nobody submits anything that we don't want to put into MongoDB:

 > `npm install feathers-hooks`